sklynic/easyeffects-tuf-gaming-a15/Guides.md

 ` <band_20_freq fs_44100="43,129,215,301,431,603,775,947,1206,1550,2067,2756,3618,4651,5685,7063,8958,11025,13781,18777" fs_48000="47,141,234,328,469,656,844,1031,1313,1688,2250,3000,3750,4688,5813,7125,9000,11250,13875,19688"/>`

-We will need the `fs_48000` series.
+We will use the `fs_48000` series.

-Now, open a office app and create a `.csv` file.
+Now, create a `.csv` file.
 In the first row write down the frequency, in the second row write down the tuning result (all the number should be multiply with 0.1).

 The result should looks like this: